loneleeandroo/meteor-polymerize/README.md

 ```
 If you already have a <code>.bowerrc</code>, you will need to change the directory to <code>public/bower_components</code>.
 This is because the polymer elements requires other files besides the main html import to be available to the client.
 Currently, placing in the public folder is the most convenient location because it makes files available to the client when building for development and production environments.
 However, [it may cause longer reload times](https://github.com/meteor/meteor/issues/3373#issuecomment-68172647).

-##### Blaze.render
-Some polymer elements, such as <code>iron-icon</code>, requires "WebComponentsReady" to be fired before being rendered properly by Blaze on certain browsers, namely Chrome.
-So <code>Polymerize</code> will disable the Blaze.render function until after the "WebComponentsReady" event has been fired.

 ## Usage
 ### Adding Elements
 You can add any elements to your project via the <code>bower install --save</code> command.
 For example: